 Quick guide to creating rules

 Once the installation of CodeTwo Exchange Rules Pro is completed and you have already configured the access rights to rules, you may move on to create your rule.
-You can either add a new rule straightaway or start with the optional feature and set up the Sent Items Update service first before creating the rule (it will enable seeing the processed messages including a signature in the Sent Items folder of a particular mailbox).
-In such case, click the Click to change link in the right upper corner of the Administration Panel (Fig. 1.).
+You can either add a new rule straight away or start with the optional feature to set up the Sent Items Update service first before creating any rules.
+This service will let a user see the signatures added by the program in the Sent Items folder of this user's mailbox.
+To start the SIU configuration, click the Click to change link in the upper right corner of the Administration Panel (Fig. 1.).

 |Fig. 1.
 Opening the Sent Items Update configuration window.|

 The Sent Items Update configuration window should display.
-Since the application provides support for certain hybrid environments, the Sent Items Update configuration wizard requires to choose proper environment type.
-For standard, non-hybrid environment select first option (Fig. 2.).
+Since the application provides support for certain hybrid environments, the Sent Items Update configuration wizard requires to choose a proper environment type.
+For standard, non-hybrid environments select the first option (Fig. 2.).

-It is strongly recommended to let the program Autodiscover Exchange Server (Fig. 3.) on Server connection page.
-Next, simply mark Let the program create account automatically (Fig. 4.) checkbox on the Account credentials step.
+It is strongly recommended to let the program Autodiscover Exchange Server (Fig. 3.) on the Server connection page.

 |Fig. 3.
 Using the Autodiscover option.|